martin-baer-kikis-io/martin-baer-kikis-io/README.md

 - 👋 Hi, I’m @martin-baer at kikis-io
-- 👀 I’m interested in sport in later life, food and the typical laundry list of ehthusiums, obsessions and habits that update themselves in each of us dialy.
+- 👀 I’m interested in creating an RPA solution that can fit into a normal Linux CICD process.
-- 🌱 I’m currently learning about a world that has more than doubled in population since I was twenty, and the irrevockable change it has stamped on beloved haunts and souls.
+- 🌱 I’m currently learning about open source from the production side, rather than as a user or contributor.
 - 💞️ I’m looking to collaborate on open-toad.com.
 - 📫 How to reach me martin.baer@kikis.io.